hashicorp/consul/website/source/docs/guides/outage.html.markdown

 this server is online, the cluster will return to a fully healthy state.

 Both of these strategies involve a potentially lengthy time to reboot or rebuild a failed server.
-If this is impractical, if building a new server with the same IP isn't an option, or if your failed server is unrecoverable, you need to remove the failed server from the `raft/peers.json` file on all remaining servers.
+If this is impractical or if building a new server with the same IP isn't an option, you need to remove the failed server from the `raft/peers.json` file on all remaining servers.

 To begin, stop all remaining servers.
 You can attempt a graceful leave, but it will not work in most cases.
 Do not worry if the leave exits with an